housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 You can see the styling in `app.component.scss` [here](https://github.com/GoogleChromeLabs/tour-of-thrones/blob/master/src/app/app.component.scss).

-In order to be able to reference the header component in `AppComponent`, you also have to make sure it's declared in `AppModule`:
+You also have to make sure it's declared in `AppModule`:

 <figure class="highlight">
 <pre>